Knamer95/Moonart/README.md

 ng serve --live-reload false
 ```

 The reason of setting live reloading to false is that in a developer environment, `Angular` reloads every time it detects some changes.
-Yhis means that if you upload an image (which will be saved in `moonart/api-rest-symfony/public`), it will consider this a change, and it will reload the script, and it won't redirect to home after uploading it, like it should.
+This means that if you upload an image (which will be saved in `moonart/api-rest-symfony/public`), it will consider this a change, and it will reload the script, and it won't redirect to home after uploading it, like it should.

 If something is not working properly, feel free to message me!
 The email is specified below, in `#Contribute`.